danionescu0/home-automation/weather-predict/README.md

 python graphs --dats-behing nr_of_days_to_see_in_the_past
 ````

-7. [Optional] create a mongodb index for the "date"
+7. [Optional] create a MongoDb index for the "date"
 ````
 mongo
 use weather